inianantony/PortfolioManager/README.md

 - The `Controllers` and `Views` follow the same convention based on the MVC concept
 - `Cache` folders holds the cache of equity prices

+### PortfolioManagerTests

+- `Models` folder hosts the test of models
+- The services tests are present in `Services` folder
+- More tests will be added based on the similar structure of main project